A Youth-led Advocacy Initiative for Global Citizenship

 Education for global citizenship is necessary as an empowering tool for “learners of all ages to assume active roles, both locally and globally, in building more peaceful, tolerant, inclusive and secure societies,” as defined by UNESCO and outlined in the target 4.7 of the Sustainable Development Goals.
 However, examples of specific educational programs or curricula on global citizenship and sustainable development framework are few.
 This project seeks to bridge this gap, starting with selected universities in Türkiye and Tunisia for reviewing, developing and disseminating the best educational practices and curricula on global citizenship and sustainable development framework via established national and international networks.

-The project started with a consultation meeting in Istanbul that brought together researchers and students from many local universities, in addition to the experts in the project team from Columbia University, Boğaziçi University, Anadolu University, South Mediterranean University, Sustainable Development Solutions Network (SDSN), and Global Master’s in Development Practice (MDP) Program.
+The project started with a consultation meeting in Istanbul that brought together researchers and students from many local universities, in addition to the experts in the project team from Columbia University, Boğaziçi University, Anadolu University, South Mediterranean University, Sustainable Development Solutions Network, and Global Master’s in Development Practice Program.